-There are two forms of key archiving:
+The following forms of key archiving are available:

 - Certificate Authority key archiving

 The certificate authority holds the archived keys.

 - Internal MyID key archiving

 The MyID database holds the archived keys.

+- MyID SecureVault key archiving.

+If you have the separate MyID SecureVault software, keys are stored securely in the MyID SecureVault key store.